-Recommendation Reference (Principle Number reference) Departure from Recommendation Explanation for Departure 3.1 No formal code of conduct has been established as to practices necessary to maintain confidence in the Company integrity or as to reporting and investigating unethical practices.
-Similarly, There has been no disclosure of the code of conduct to deal with compliance for legal or other obligations to legitimate stakeholders.
-It is not considered that a code of conduct or reporting guide is yet necessary.
-The principles are followed.
+maintain confidence in the Company integrity or as to reporting and investigating unethical practices.
+Similarly, There has been no disclosure of the code of conduct to deal with compliance for legal or other obligations to legitimate stakeholders. principles are followed.
 The business practices adopted by the Board recognise that proper compliance with legal and other obligations is mandatory for all Directors and the Company as a whole.
 4.2 The structure of the Audit Committee comprises 3 Directors, both Executive and Non Executive Directors, but has a majority of Non-Executive Directors.
 Given the size of the Company, it is appropriate in the Board's opinion to include the Executive Chairman within the Audit Committee.
 A Non-Executive Director is the Chairperson of the Audit Committee.
 4.3 The Audit Committee does not have a formal charter.
 Given the size of the Company, the entire Board works intimately with the Executive management and Audit Committee.
 The Board feels that adequate procedures are in place that a formal audit charter is not necessary at this time.
 5.1 Limited written policy and procedure exists to ensure that compliance with ASX Listing Rules disclosure requirements are met at senior management level.
 There is only one senior Executive of the Company and the Board does not consider that a written policy is at this time required.
 It will be reviewed as the activities of the Company increase.
 6.1 The Company has no formally designed or disclosed communication strategy with shareholders, beyond ensuring continuous disclosure is met.
 The ASX announcement platform is the main basis for communication with shareholders.
 The Board is conscious of the need to continually keep shareholders and markets advised.
 The procedures adopted within the Company, although not written, are weighted towards informing shareholders and markets.
-7.1 & 7.2 There has been no written implementation of policy on risk oversight and management or for senior management to make statements to the Board concerning those matters.
+7.1 and 7.2 There has been no written implementation of policy on risk oversight and management or for senior management to make statements to the Board concerning those matters.
 However, risk assessment discussion is an integral part of management and the Board's activities on a regular basis.
 Given the nature and size of the Company, its business interests and the involvement of all Directors who all have business management skills, it is not considered necessary to establish this practice at this time.
 Each member of the Board is in regular contact with senior exploration management, to assist the understanding of this key business risk.
-7.3 The Company receives a statement of compliance under Section 295A concerning the integrity of the financial statements from the Executive Chairman, but the Company has no Chief Financial Officer given the size of the Company.
-The Company complies with the spirit of the guidelines in this regard, but given the small size of the Company, it is not envisaged an internal financial officer would be appointed in the immediate future.
-The Company and Board work with the Company's external auditors and accountants to ensure a suitable compliance statement is authorised.
+7.3 The Company receives a statement of compliance under Section 295A concerning the integrity of the financial statements from the Executive Chairman, but the Company has no Chief Financial Officer sixes the sixes of The Company complies with the spirit of the guidelines in this regard, but given the small size of the Company, it is not envisaged an internal financial officer would be appointed in the immediate future.
+The Company and the Company.

+Chief Financial Officer given the size of Board work with the Company's external auditors and accountants to ensure a suitable compliance statement is authorised.